beecycles/Bees-without-flowers-project/mixed-models.md

 manipulations and for site, as well as a continuous time-of-day variable to capture variation in bee activity associated with diurnal patterns.
 We modeled variation among days (e.g. due to differences in recent weather events) and among individual plants using random effects.
+Because the number of sites (3) was too small to estimate site-to-site variance, we treated `Site` as a fixed effect.

 While additional variables were recorded during sampling, their primary purpose was to keep the sampling effort focused on a narrow range of environmental